LucidtechAI/cradl-docs/get-started/create-a-dataset.md

 ## **Create dataset**

-After defining our model, we'd like to get it trained and ready for work.
-To train a model, we need to provide it with sufficiently many example [documents](../concepts/documents.md).
+After defining our model, the next step is to train it.
+This requires that we provide the model with a sufficient number of example [documents](../concepts/documents.md).
 Documents can be grouped together in [datasets](../concepts/datasets.md), so before we start uploading documents, let's create a dataset.

 {% tabs %}
 {% tab title="CLI" %}